 Elfdalian is unique among Nordic languages, expressing itself with different tones and sounds.
 Even the grammar and vocabulary are unlike Swedish.
-So while speakers of Swedish, Norwegian and Danish are able to have simple conversations and understand each other, not so with Elfdalian.
+So, while speakers of Swedish, Norwegian, and Danish are able to have simple conversations and understand each other, it is not so with Elfdalian.
 So far removed from Swedish, (even while originating from the same region,) it is completely unintelligible to non-local Swedes.

 Viking patterned woodwork.
 Hans Splinter/ Flickr

 The language originated in the forested region of Älvdalen, Sweden, and remained robust for centuries.
 Elfdalian served the people of Älvdalen as trade and economic networks were mostly local, and no other languages were necessary.

 However, in the last century the dynamic shifted.
 As mobility, mass communication, and even mass media increased, the Swedish language became more widespread, crowding out Elfdalian.
 Soon it was actively suppressed.

 “Speakers of the language were stigmatized, and children were actively discouraged to use it at school.
 As a result, speakers of Elfdalian shifted to Swedish in droves, especially in the past couple of decades.
 At present, only half of the inhabitants of Älvdalen speak it,” Dr. Kroonen writes.